 Required Criminal Record Checks are identified on applicable program web pages and in official publications.
 In some cases, a Criminal Record Check is required for admission to a program.
 In other cases, employers require a Criminal Record Check before a student may enter into a practicum, clinical setting, co-operative term or work experience.

 Individuals who apply for a program that requires a Criminal Record Check must complete and submit the Saskatchewan Polytechnic Criminal Record Check form (pdf).
 Original documents provided by police service offices are also accepted.

-The relevance of a criminal record is assessed by Registration Services in consultation with program personnel.
+The relevance of a criminal record is assessed by Enrolment Services in consultation with program personnel.
 If the criminal offence might adversely affect the learning environment, the program head may prohibit the individual from admission or completion of a program.

 Generally, the criteria for review includes:

 - whether the criminal record pertains to program-related or campus-related offences, or violent offences